tetricky/sqlite-backup/README.md

 #### FILES_TO_KEEP

 The number of files in the backup storage system to retain.
-A value of `1` will retain only the backup report, NOT any backups (for testing purposes).
-The minimum value to retain a backup is `2`.
+A value of `1` will retain only the init directory, NOT any backups (for testing purposes set to '2' to also retain the report).
+The minimum value to retain a database backup is `3`.
 Set to `0` to keep all backup files.

-Default: `2`
+Default: `3`

 #### TIMEZONE